-We started this book by saying that economics is essentially about improving people's wellbeing.
-Our contextual approach to economics has recognized that well-being is fundamentally multidimensional, as we saw in Chapter 0.
-In this book we have addressed standard economic issues such as markets, consumer and business decisions, economic fluctuations, and global trade.
+We started this book by saying that economics is essentially about improving people's well-being.
+Our contextual approach to economics has recognized that well-being is fundamentally multidimensional.
+In this book, we have addressed standard economic issues such as markets, consumer and business decisions, economic fluctuations, and global trade.
 But we have also shown that economic "success" means creating societies that provide fair opportunities for everyone, support quality-of-life goals, and are environmentally sustainable.

 In many ways, insights from economics have clearly improved the well-being of billions of people over the last couple of centuries.
-More people than ever are able to develop their capabilities and achieve a comfortable living standard, although unacceptable levels of inequality, poverty, and discrimination persist and must be rectified.
-Society's economic goals are increasingly expanding beyond traditional goals such as fostering markets and increasing income and employment, toward broader well-being goals such as human empowerment and environmental sustainability.
+More people than ever are able to develop their capabilities and achieve a comfortable living standard, although unacceptable levels of inequality, poverty, and discrimination persist.

+Society's economic goals are increasingly expanding beyond traditional goals, such as fostering markets and increasing income and employment, toward broader well-being goals such as human empowerment and environmental sustainability.
 As social goals transform, economics must also adapt and respond.

 The idea that economics must evolve as conditions change is not new.
-During the Great Depression in the 1930s the famous economist John Maynard Keynes looked into the future and tried to imagine a world of relative affluence, where humanity's true long-term problem might be to determine how to live "wisely and agreeably and well."
+During the Great Depression in the 1930s, the famous economist John Maynard Keynes looked into the future and tried to imagine a world of relative affluence, where humanity's true long-term challenge is to learn to live "wisely and agreeably and well."
 (See Box 16.4.)